Mir Mugdho

-Mir Mahfuzur Rahman Mugdho (মীর মাহফুজুর রহমান মুগ্ধ; 9 October 1998 – 18 July 2024) was a Bangladeshi student, freelancer, and activist in the 2024 quota reform movement, who was shot dead while distributing food, water and biscuits during the protest.
-His death is widely recognised as a pivotal point in the July Revolution.
+Mir Mahfuzur Rahman Mugdho (মীর মাহফুজুর রহমান মুগ্ধ; 9 October 1998 – 18 July 2024) was a Bangladeshi student activist and freelancer in the 2024 quota reform movement, who was shot dead while distributing food, water and biscuits during the protest.
+His death is widely recognised as a pivotal point in the July Uprising.

 Personal life

-Mugdho was born one of twins, one minute after his brother Snigdho.
-He had an elder brother, Dipto.
-Mugdho's father was a health inspector from Brahmanbaria municipality.
+Mugdho was born on 9 October 1998 in Uttara, Dhaka, Bangladesh, one minute after his twin brother Mir Mahbubur Rahman Snigdho.
+He had an elder brother, Mir Dipto.
+He belonged to a Bengali family of Muslim Mirs hailing from Ramrail in Brahmanbaria.
+His father, Mir Mustafizur Rahman, was a health inspector.
 As a child, he was a Bangladesh Scout.
 He played football and was planning a trip around Bangladesh at the time of his death.

 Mugdho obtained his bachelor's degree in mathematics from Khulna University in 2023.
 After that, he began his MBA at Bangladesh University of Professionals (BUP), in Dhaka city.
 He was a freelancer, earning about $2,000-3,000 a month.